volterraedge/terraform-provider-volterra/docs/resources/volterra_route.md

 ### Ref Type App Firewall

-A direct reference to an Application Firewall configuration object.
+A direct reference to an App Firewall configuration object.

 `app_firewall` - (Required) References to an Application Firewall configuration object.
 See [ref](#ref) below for details.

 ### Ref Type Disable Waf

-Any Application Firewall configuration will not be enforced.
+No App Firewall enforcement.

 ### Ref Type Inherit Waf

-Any Application Firewall configuration that was configured on a higher level will be enforced.
+Any App Firewall configuration that was configured on a higher level will be enforced.

 ### Retry Policy Back Off